-Aliases and other similar list of addresses are stored in a
+The firewall stores aliases and other similar lists of addresses in a

-called a Table.
-These tables can be relatively static, as with the bogons
+structure called a table.
+These tables can be relatively static, such as the

-connection limits.
-An alias becomes a “Table” once it has been loaded into the
+An alias becomes a table once the firewall loads it into the ruleset.

-Individual entries may be removed by clicking at the end of their row.
-Tables which are defined manually or by a file will be refreshed when the system performs a filter reload, so it is best to edit an alias and remove an entry rather than removing it from this page.
+The icon at the end of each row in the table content removes individual entries from a table.
 Removing entries is best used for dynamic tables to remove an entry before it automatically expires.
+Tables defined manually or by a file will be refreshed when the system performs a filter reload, so it is best to edit an alias and remove an entry rather than removing it from this page.

 The firewall includes several tables by default, depending on which features are enabled:

 If any interface is configured with Block Bogon Networks, these tables will be present.

 The page offers an Update button for the bogon tables which will immediately re-fetch the bogons data rather than waiting for the usual monthly update.

 Networks for which the firewall has made policy route negation rules.

 A dynamic table containing blocked offenders from IDS/IPS packages, Snort and Suricata.